Kot Engenharia

 It is important to note that this analysis gives the modal response of the object, in which each natural frequency is associated with a mode, a way of vibrating(shape).
 For field analysis of a system with several sources of excitation, ODS analysis is indicated and can work in conjunction with modal analysis, especially in cases where there is an overlap of frequencies.
 In these cases, resonance in multiple structural modes is possible.

-This phenomenon occurs when the frequencies of the excitation sources in the equipment, structure or nearby regions are close to or equal to the natural frequencies of the system under study.
-When this occurs, if it is not damped, the object under study/analysis can show high displacements that were often not taken into account in the design of the equipment.
-These displacements can cause phenomena such as low-cycle fatigue, reduced component life and even the structural collapse of the object.
-Gif 2 shows the notorious case of the Tacoma Narrow Bridge resonating with wind loads.
+In this context, resonance occurs when the frequencies of the excitation sources in the equipment, structure, or nearby areas are close to or equal to the natural frequencies of the system under study.
+When this occurs, if the system is not damped, the object under study or analysis may exhibit large displacements that were often not considered in the equipment’s design.
+Such displacements can cause phenomena such as low-cycle fatigue, reduced component life, and even structural collapse of the object.
+GIF 2 shows the well-known case of the Tacoma Narrow Bridge in resonance with wind loads.

 Gif 2: Tacoma Narrow Bridge in resonance - Source: https://tenor.com/view/tacoma-narrows-bridge-shaking-earthquake-gif-17537817

-To make it easier to understand, vibration in the time domain can be interpreted as the sum of all the vibrational contributions that the equipment makes over time.
-Therefore, the sums of each piece of equipment can be perceived, and in practice correspond to the vibration that the human body feels when it is in a vibrating object.
-For example, when you're on a belt conveyor, it's the vibration that the employee feels on the walkway.
-It is the sum of the vibrations of the motor, gearbox, drums, belt, rollers, wind load, etc. interacting with each other.
+To make it easier to understand, vibration in the time domain can be interpreted as the sum of all the vibrational contributions that the equipment experiences over time.
+Thus, the sum of these contributions for each piece of equipment can be perceived, and in practice corresponds to the vibration that the human body feels when standing on a vibrating object.
+For example, when standing on a conveyor belt, it is the vibration that the worker perceives on the walkway.
+It is the sum of the vibrations from the motor, gearbox, drums, belt, rollers, wind load, and so on, interacting with one another.

-When the frequency domain is analyzed, it is possible to separate the contribution that each vibration component makes to the object.
-In order to clarify this understanding, MASTRIANI (2018) shows in Figure 1 a comparison between the time domain and the frequency domain.
-On the left, you can see the vibration of two components acting on the object and the resulting vibration that represents the analysis in the time domain.
-On the right-hand side of the figure, you can see the separate contribution of the two components, which is the analysis in the frequency domain.
-The left side shows the amplitude of the signal in the time domain and the right side shows the amplitude of the signal in the frequency domain.
+On the other hand, when the frequency domain is analyzed, it is possible to isolate the contribution of each vibration component to the object.
+To clarify this concept, MASTRIANI (2018) presents a comparison between the time domain and the frequency domain in Figure 1.
+On the left side, one can see the vibration of two components acting on the object and the resulting vibration, which represents the analysis in the time domain.
+On the right side of the figure, one can analyze the separate contribution of the two components, which constitutes the analysis in the frequency domain.
+Thus, on the left side, the amplitude of the signal in the time domain is visible, and on the right side, the amplitude of the signal in the frequency domain.

 Figure 1: Vibration analysis in the time domain and frequency domain - Source: MASTRIANI (2018)